fossxo/fossxo-gdd/source/gameplay.rst

 In one player mode the player battles a computer controlled opponent.
 There are three difficulty settings: **easy**, **medium**, and **hard**.

-Easy difficulty is targeted at players who are new to Tic Tac Toe and/or computer games.
+Easy difficulty is targeted at players who are new to tic-tac-toe and/or computer games.
 The computer picks random squares allowing players to learn the game's controls and rules.

-Medium difficulty is for players who have some experience with Tic Tac Toe.
+Medium difficulty is for players who have some experience with tic-tac-toe.
 The computer provides a challenge to the player but games are still winnable.

 At hard difficulty the computer plays almost perfect games.
 The player must capitalize on rare mistakes made by the computer to win.
-This is the recommended difficulty for experienced Tic Tac Toe players.
+This is the recommended difficulty for experienced tic-tac-toe players.

 .. _ref-gameplay-two-player-mode: